halide/Halide/README_cmake.md

 module will be used instead.
 It reads the variable `CUDA_TOOLKIT_ROOT_DIR` instead of `CUDAToolkit_ROOT` above.

-TODO: update this section for OpenGLCompute, which needs some (but maybe not all) of this.
+TODO(https://github.com/halide/Halide/issues/5633): update this section for OpenGLCompute, which needs some (but maybe not all) of this.

 When targeting OpenGL, the [`FindOpenGL`][findopengl] and [`FindX11`][findx11] modules will be used to link AOT generated binaries.
 These modules can be